desinas/sightseer-map/README.md

 - Run npm start
 - The application will open in browser at the address: localhost:3000

+## Installing in Production
+Run it in production by using the following commands

+Run npm run serve

+Then visit the production version at localhost:5000

 ## Needs for other Packages
 - npm package manager
 - React UI library